 The first few weeks will have the most irritation such as peeling and sun sensitivity as the skin changes its morphology, but these morphologically related sources of irritation will disappear over time.
 Hence, usage of retinoids requires patience.

-Other sources of irritation such as burning sensations from TRP channel activation, or irritation from the carboxylic acid end of tretinoin can be lessened by using a retinal (retinaldehyde) product instead of retinol or tretinoin.
+Other sources of irritation such as burning sensations from TRP channel activation, or irritation from the carboxylic acid end of tretinoin, can be lessened by using a retinal (retinaldehyde) product instead of retinol or tretinoin.

 Have patience and you will start to see results after a few weeks to months (depending on the strength of the product — the stronger it is, the quicker it will yield results).